Browse Rentals

 Adjust the moisture levels, increase the aeration, cover the exposed scraps, maintain the proper carbon-to-nitrogen ratio, and use pest control measures.
 Remove the moldy materials, optimize the temperature, and use a Bokashi bin or worm composting to control molds or pests.
 You'll be rewarded with free compost.

 If the compost is too wet, add dry materials, increase the aeration, adjust the food scraps, cover the compost properly, and maintain the proper moisture levels.
-If the compost is too dry, add moisture by sprinkling water, incorporating moisture-retentive materials, covering the compost, and adjusting the moisture levels when needed.
+If the compost is too dry, add moisture by sprinkling water, adding moisture-retentive materials, covering the compost, and adjusting the moisture levels when needed.

 Your compost needs a quick check of carbon-to-nitrogen levels, improving the compost aeration, monitoring the moisture levels, shredding the materials properly, and adding the microorganisms.
 Further, focus on maintaining a proper temperature and be patient, as composting is a natural process.

-Here is a success story from California:
+Here is a success story:

 Conclusion